cbworden/shake-doc/products.rst

 Products and Formats
 =========================
-ShakeMap is fundamentally a geographic product: the spatial representation of the potentially very complex shaking associated with an earthquake.
+ShakeMap is fundamentally a geographic product: the spatial representation of the potentially very complex shaking field associated with an earthquake.
 Because of its complicated nature, we are required to generate numerous maps that portray various aspects of the shaking that are customized for specific uses or audiences.
-For some uses, it is not the maps but the components that make up the ShakeMaps that are of interest in order to recreate or further customize the maps.
+For some uses, it is not the maps but the components that make up the ShakeMaps that are of interest in order to recreate or further customize the maps or user-specific products.
 In this section we further describe these ShakeMap component products and the variety of maps and formats.

-For each earthquake, all maps and associated products for that event are available via the “Downloads” link on the earthquake-specific Web pages.
+For each earthquake, all maps and associated products for that event are available via the “Downloads” link on each earthquake-specific ShakeMap Web page.

 .. _sec_input_files: